 Our combined ratio increased by 13.7 points to 102.8% in 2010 compared to 89.1% in 2009.
-The loss ratio component increased 13.9 points in 2010 over the same period last year, principally due to the increase in current year catastrophe losses as a result of the Chilean earthquake, Australian hailstorms and floods, New Zealand earthquake and the Canadian hailstorm.
-Both the other underwriting expense ratio component and the commission and brokerage ratio component remained relatively flat over the same periods last year.
+The loss ratio component increased 13.9 points in 2010 over 2009, principally due to the increase in current year catastrophe losses as a result of the Chilean earthquake, Australian hailstorms and floods, New Zealand earthquake and the Canadian hailstorm.
+Both the other underwriting expense ratio component and the commission and brokerage ratio component remained relatively flat compared to 2009.